Books & Booklets of Interest

 Medication-Assisted Treatment (MAT) Booklets for Patients, Families and Friends

-A series of three booklets produced in October 2009, by the Substance Abuse and Mental Health Services Administration (SAMHSA)), are designed to provide basic information about MAT for opioid addiction including medication options for treatment - methadone, naltrexone, and buprenorphine.
+A series of three booklets produced in 2009 by the Substance Abuse and Mental Health Services Administration (SAMHSA)) are designed to provide basic information about MAT for opioid addiction including medication options for treatment - methadone, naltrexone, and buprenorphine.
 The booklets also explain how medication options fit into the overall recovery process.

 Medication-Assisted Treatment for Opioid Addiction - Facts for Families and Friends